CZ-NIC/fred-docs/EPPReference/CommandStructure/SendAuthInfo/index.rst

 Send auth.info
 ===============

-Commands for requesting passwords for object transfers.
+Commands for provision of passwords for object transfers.

 .. toctree::
    :maxdepth: 1